Last Updated on

-The process to merge cells is fast and easy:
+The process of merging cells is fast and easy:

-Use your mouse to click the first cell that you wish to merge, and then drag the cursor across all of the adjacent cells that you are seeking to merge together
+Use your mouse to click the first cell that you wish to merge, and then drag the cursor across all the adjacent cells that you are seeking to merge.

 Click on the Layout tab, located at the top of the screen